rien333/numbersense-vae/thesis/README.md

 outlined in the introduction.
 To fully satisfy this constraint, the final architecture uses deep neural networks for both the encoder and decoder module (see Experiments VAE architecture), making the implementation an hierarchical model.
-For a full overview on the implementation of a VAE, refer to Kingma and Welling (2013) and Doersch (2016).
+For a complete overview of implementing a VAE, refer to Kingma and Welling (2013) and Doersch (2016).

 Deep Feature Consistent Perceptual Loss